-As we look at what our union with Christ entails, we quickly discover there are many terms, phrases, and images used in Scripture describe this incredible reality.
-I’m sure a case could be made for a better way to categorize and prioritize these benefits than what is laid out here, and I’ll be happy to “argue” about it throughout eternity.
+As we look at what our union with Christ includes, we quickly discover there are many helpful terms and images used in Scripture to describe all the facets of this incredible, unsearchable reality.
+I’m sure a case could be made for a better way to categorize these benefits than what is laid out here.
 But for now, we will consider just six aspects of our union with Christ briefly, in no particular order.
-2

 Looking at our salvation in terms of justification, we stand before God as guilty and he makes us righteous.
 A beautiful picture of this is given in Zechariah’s famous fourth night vision (Zech 3:1-5).
 In this vision, he sees the Joshua the high priest standing before God, clothed in filthy garments, and Satan standing there ready to accuse.
 The response from the Lord is profound: “Behold, I have taken your iniquity away from you, and I will clothe you with pure vestments” (Zech 3:4).
 Commenting on this passage, Meredith Kline’s points out that, “In vision four we see ourselves—for we are Joshua—as in ourselves sinners in the hands of an angry God but, as God’s chosen in Christ, sinners in the pierced hands of the suffering Servant-Savior.”2